decaby7e/mug/README.md

 `make install` will install the Mug software into the CUPS environment.

+> Ensure that you have installed the Python requirements necessary to build Mug (located in requirements.txt).
+This may be made into its own containerized build process in the future (TODO) but for now can be accomplished with a simple virtual environment.

 ### Initializing the Mug Environment

 Before moving forward with printing from the CUPS server, we need to